Family

 General Description

-Widely adaptable to many soil types, European bird cherry fits in perfectly in average, well-drained landscape soils in full sun.
-The bitter fruits are edible and best used in mixed jellies or for winemaking.
-Branches may tend to break in heavy snows or ice in winter, but overall this tree makes for a grand shade or street tree.
+This fast-growing tree prospers in average, well-drained soil in full sun.
+Its bitter cherries can be used in mixed jellies or for wine-making.
 The fruit drop can be messy, so consider placement of this tree away from parking areas, park benches or playground areas.

 Characteristics